Sipley/pipeline/README.md

 Please copy this GitHub repository to your local machine

-### This tutorial can be extended to a much larger number of transcriptomes.
-Many of said transcriptomes are private as they are unpublished, and the link to access them will only be provided to the instructors of this course.
+### This tutorial can be easily extended to a much larger number of transcriptomes

+NOTE: Said transcriptomes are private as many of them are currently unpublished, and the link to access them will only be provided to the instructors of this course.
+However, check back after the associated manuscript is published.

-Download the dataset of interest by running the following code in your terminal.
+Download the dataset of interest by running the following code in your terminal:
 ```bash
 mkdir transcriptomes
 cd transcriptomes